Tom Berte: Racing career

-For 2013–2016, Berte would race with his own team, Tom Berte Racing, driving the No. 20 Chevrolet/Toyota in five races with a best finish of 17th at Road America.
-In the following year, Berte would run in five races with a best finish of 13th at Chicagoland, but was involved in a crash at the season finale at Kansas Speedway with Dale Shearer and Galen Hassler.
+For 2013 to 2016, Berte would race with his own team, Tom Berte Racing, driving the No. 20 Chevrolet/Toyota in five races with a best finish of seventeenth at Road America.
+In the following year, Berte would run in five races with a best finish of thirteenth at Chicagoland, but was involved in a crash at the season finale at Kansas Speedway with Dale Shearer and Galen Hassler.
 This also included a one off in the No. 66 Chevrolet at Pocono with points borrowed from Venturini Motorsports.
 Berte would plan to race in seven events in 2015, including both Pocono events, Michigan, Iowa, Chicagoland, Kentucky and Kansas, although he would not enter in the Michigan event.
 In the second Pocono races, Berte would earn his first top-10 at Pocono with a tenth place finish.
-For the 2016 season, he would seven races with a best finish of 12th at Kentucky.
+For the 2016 season, he would seven races with a best finish of twelfth at Kentucky.
 He would race in Kansas, before, in what was originally announced to be his final ARCA race, he retired with an engine issue and finished 31st.

-Despite his initial retirement announcement, Berte would return to Venturini Motorsports for two races in 2017, running at Pocono in the No. 20 Toyota, finishing 15th, and at Chicagoland in the No. 55 entry, where he would finish 16th.
+Despite his initial retirement announcement, Berte would return to Venturini Motorsports for two races in 2017, running at Pocono in the No. 20 Toyota, finishing fifteenth, and at Chicagoland in the No. 55 entry, where he would finish sixteenth.

-Berte would return to Fast Track Racing in 2018 driving the No. 10 for three races with a best result of 19th at Charlotte and Chicagoland, and after a year absence, he would return with the team in 2020 at Phoenix driving the No. 12 Toyota, where he would finish 19th due to a crash.
+Berte would return to Fast Track Racing in 2018 driving the No. 10 for three races with a best result of nineteenth at Charlotte and Chicagoland, and after a year absence, he would return with the team in 2020 at Phoenix driving the No. 12 Toyota, where he would finish nineteenth due to a crash.
 He has not run in the series since then.